buidlcat/friendrekt/README.md

 Read the [breakdown](https://kg.zaaane.com/mev/friend-tech-sniper) for more information on this repository.
 The Rust & Python components need to be running simultaneously for the bot to work.
+Thank you to [evmcheb for the thread](https://twitter.com/evmcheb/status/1694614245516955709) and for sharing the [original repo](https://github.com/evmcheb/friendrekt).

 ## How to run